 Many benefits emerge when you work as a PRN, some of which appear in the sections above.
 First off, there is flexibility because being a PRN does not place you on a tight schedule.
 The flexibility in working hours allows you to work on other things even those outside your career.
 The aspect of being able to set a workable schedule for you makes it very alluring for nurses.

-What’s more, if you are working as a PRN, there are high chances that you will get a better pay reward than that of the regular nurse.
-As a nurse on call, the higher rate of payment covers the inconveniences that the ‘call’ might bring.
-Another advantage is that as a PRN, you don’t have to be involved in the hospital politics, which is a relief in itself.
+What’s more, if you are working as a PRN, there is a high chance that you will get a better pay reward than that of the regular nurse.
+As a nurse on call, the higher rate of payment covers the inconveniences that the “call’ might bring.
+Another advantage is that as a PRN, you don’t have to be involved in hospital politics, which is a relief in itself.
 Working in diverse facilities ensures that there is no such personal attachment to the facility and staff and this alleviates the stress that may come with such attachments.

 Finally, the PRN is also a travel nurse.
 The endless travel opportunities related to the job can be an advantage to people who like exploring new places.
 The element of experiencing new cultures is thrilling many people.

 Drawbacks of Working as PRN